Tambosinho/Tambosinho.github.io/src/content/blog/post1.md

 ---
-title: "[Data Viz] Visualizing investments in startups over the past yers [2000-2014]"
+title: "[Data Viz] Visualizing investments in startups over the past years [2000-2014]"
 description: "Exploratory analysis on a dataset about investiments in startups from 2000 to 2014."
 pubDate: "June, 10 2023"
 heroImage: "\public\startups_invest.png"